prodzilla/prodzilla/README.md

   "message": "Probe failed.",
   "probe_name": "Your Probe",
   "failure_timestamp": "2024-01-26T02:41:02.983025Z",
-  "trace_id": "123456789abcdef"
+  "trace_id": "123456789abcdef",
+  "error_message": "Failed to meet expectation for field 'StatusCode' with operation Equals \"200\".
+Received: status '500', body '\"Internal Server Error\"' (truncatated to 100 characters)."
 }

 ```

-Slack webhooks can also be used through the `slack_webhook` parameter, which are formatted like
+Prodzilla will also recognize the Slack webhook domain `hooks.slack.com` and produce messages like:

 > Probe Your Probe failed at 2024-06-10 08:16:33.935659994 UTC.
-Trace ID: 123456789abcdef
+Trace ID: 123456789abcdef.
+Error: Failed to meet expectation for field 'StatusCode' with operation Equals "200".
+Received: status '500', body '"Internal Server Error"' (truncatated to 100 characters).

-Slack, OpsGenie, and PagerDuty notification integrations are planned.
+OpsGenie, and PagerDuty notification integrations are planned.

 ## Prodzilla Server Endpoints